-10 Expert Tips on How to Mount a TV on a Wall (With Pictures)
+How to Mount a TV on a Wall: 10 Expert Tips

 Years ago, televisions were more like a piece of large furniture with a TV built inside.
 Today’s flatscreen TVs are like large paintings.
 Sure, they come with feet, but most people hang them on the wall (like a painting) rather than stand them on a table or shelf.